dstaka/Grab_AI_safety/README.md

  (e.g.) ./labels/test/part-00000-e9445087-aa0a-433b-a7f6-7f4c19d78ad6-c000.csv
 7. Create features for testing dataset by running Spark job
 $ nohup spark-submit --master local[*] --conf spark.pyspark.python=python --executor-cores 8 --executor-memory 40G --driver-memory 5G create_features.py test &
-Note:
- - executor-cores, executor-memory, and driver-memory options need to be set according to your environment
+* executor-cores, executor-memory, and driver-memory options need to be set according to your environment
 8. Run pre-built model by running Python program
 $ python detect_dangerdrive.py test
 ## Note:
  - XGBoost model file is uploaded on this repository (./model/xgb_model_fulldata.pkl)
  - detect_dangerdrive.py loads the model and make prediction
  - If you would like to build model by yourself, you need to follow these steps